sneakers-the-rat/infrastructure/_sections/2_7_knowledge.md

 Beyond journals, the other technologies of communication that have been adopted out of need, though not necessarily design, serve as [desire paths](https://en.wikipedia.org/wiki/Desire_path) that trace other needs for scientific communication.
 As a rough sample: Researchers often prepare their manuscripts using platforms like Google Drive, indicating a need for collaborative tools in perparation of an idea.
 When working in teams, we often use tools like Slack to plan our work.
 Scientific conferences reflect the need for federated communication within subdisciplines, and we have adopted Twitter as a de facto platform for socializing and sharing our work to a broader audience.
 We use a handful of blogs and other sites like [OpenBehavior](https://edspace.american.edu/openbehavior/) {% cite whiteFutureOpenOpenSource2019 %}, [Open Neuroscience](https://open-neuroscience.com/), and many others to index technical knowledge and tools.
 Finally we use sites like [PubPeer](https://pubpeer.com) and ResearchGate for comment and criticism.

+!! these tools are don't really suit our needs at all, and constrain rather than support some basic things that we want to do.
+For example, there is really no venue where we can have sustained, longform, multiparty discussions about difficult topics in our field.
+Sure, it is possible to publish series of commentary pieces back and forth, or to write blog posts against one another, or to squabble on twitter, but there's nothing that truly supports a cumulative body of public understanding well.

 These technologies point to a few overlapping and not altogether binary axes of communication systems.
 !! make this a table? with technological examples for each.